 Some members of r/wallstreetbets identified a very unique opportunity to benefit from the GameStop (GME) stock.
 A user u/deepf**kingvalue believed that the GME stock had strong balance sheets and that it will survive for a few more years if not more.
 He also discovered that there is an unusually high ‘short interest’ in the GME stock.
 In plain language, some funds were betting heavily on the downfall of the GME stock.
 He shared his analysis and many other users agreed with it.

 One major catalyst that started the rise in the stock price was when GameStop announced that Ryan Cohen (Chewy co-founder) would join the company board.
-This infused a new belief of GameStop survival and transformation amongst the shareholders.
+This infused a new belief in GameStop’s survival and transformation amongst the shareholders.
 Many investors bought some shares, driving the stock price up.

 The price of the GME stock going up had its consequences.
 It impacted a group of hedge funds that had ‘shorted’ the GME stock, and panic ran through their camps.

 Let’s understand what ‘long’ and ‘short’ mean for positions on a stock.